-Licensure Examination Passage Rate: Expected Level of Achievement 80% for all first-time test-takers during the same 12 month period - established by ACEN and the Georgia Board of Nursing (GBON)
+Licensure Examination Passage Rate: Expected Level of Achievement - 80% for all first-time test-takers during the same 12 month based on a calendar year (January to December).
+3-year average 2020-2022 (80.6%)

 2. The Program demonstrates evidence of students completing the nursing program to be 60% or higher.